ypzheng/Build-System-Inference/README.md

 6. directory of tests
 7. directory of compiled sources
 8. directory of compiled tests
-9. a list of developer written tests in wildcard form and the directory containing the tests
+9. directories that contain tests, and a list of "includes" and "excludes" in wildcard form

 Empirical Evaluation:
 ----